 Once the fighting was over, 72 Americans were dead (some from friendly fire) and more than 370 were wounded.
 Estimates of North Vietnamese losses vary, but at least 630 were killed.
 According to James Wright, emeritus professor of history at Dartmouth College and the author of Enduring Vietnam: An American Generation and Its War, the four companies of the 187th that landed on that first day suffered casualty rates of 50 to 75 percent.

-And yet, just days later, on June 5, 1969, U.S. forces withdrew from the hill.
+And yet, U.S. forces withdrew from the hill soon after.
 The North Vietnamese soon reoccupied it.

 While American withdrawals of this nature were common during the war, Wright believes the decision to abandon Hamburger Hill may have been influenced by the nearby Battle of Khe Sanh in early 1968.
 That led to a 77-day siege during which U.S. Marines struggled to hold on to a garrison under fierce attack by the North.